-Be part of our first circle of young farmers at The Mason Jar Farm!
-Opening September 2017!
+Be part of our second circle of young farmers at The Mason Jar Farm!

 In the summer of 2013, we had the pleasure of meeting Jenni Lee Sample at a local farmer’s market in Maple Valley, WA.
 Our first experience with her was of her kindness towards our young children and her deep interest in sharing her delicious farm veggies with us.
 Watching young children delight in the taste of kale chips was exciting and got us thinking, a lot, about the importance of providing healthy, organic food as part of all of our programs and classes.
 It also renewed and supported our passion for the nurturing arts – working the soil, baking bread, canning goods for winter, and caring for animals.
 All of these play a very important role in early childhood – authentic experiences for young children, and opportunities for them to be part of a productive, vibrant community.

 Education is not the filling of a pail, but the lighting of a fire. ~ W.B.
 Yeats

 Our Mason Jar Farm School program developed out of the idea that working farms are full of experiences that, like forest school, work to engage all of the senses.
 Students in these settings learn about the weather, for example, because they can feel it on their face or notice changes in the behaviors of their bird and animal friends.
 The germination of a seed is experienced because we can see it with our eyes, and later, taste it with our mouths as we enjoy a meal together.
 Aligning our students to the natural cycle of the seasons brings about a rhythm that is unparalleled in many other preschool settings.